envato/event_sourcery/docs/core-concepts.md

 # TODO Add example of storing an event
 ```

+EventStore clients can optionally provide an expected version of event when calling store.
+This provides a mechanism for EventStore clients to effectively serialise the processing they perform against an instance of an aggregate.

 ### Reading Events

 The event store also allows clients to read events.
 Clients can poll the store for events of specific types after a specific event ID.
 They can also subscribe to the event store to be notified when new events are added to the event that match the above criteria.